The TTN Fair Access Policy limits the data each end-device can send, by allowing:

 All devices have to comply with these regulations, so that includes gateways.
 As a result, downlink capacity of the network is even smaller than uplink capacity.
 This means that you should use unconfirmed messages unless you really need confirmed messages and send as little downlink data messages as possible.

 Also note that current LoRaWAN gateways are all half-duplex, implying they cannot listen to incoming uplinks while transmitting a downlink packet to a node.
+Even more: while sending it can only transmit on one channel, while for listening it can use 8 channels simultaneously.

 For the 10 downlink messages per day, @Thomas wrote on Slack: